dimitri/pgcopydb/docs/resume.rst

 Bypassing consistency issues
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When the ``--resume --not-consistent`` options were used, then there is no restrictions around snapshot re-use when trying to resume interrupted operations.
+When the ``--resume --not-consistent`` options are used, then there is no restrictions around snapshot re-use when trying to resume interrupted operations.